act360/fonepay-for-woocommerce/readme.txt

 = What is needed to use this plugin? =

+* PHP 5.6 or later.
 * WordPress 5.0 or later.
-* WooCommerce 3.6 or later.
+* WooCommerce 4.5 or later.
 * Merchant Code and Secret from Fonepay.

 = Which countries does Fonepay accepts payment from? =